If I ever leave this world alive

 “I’m not talking my own book.
 It’s just that I went to the last chapter of the book, and it’s not a happy ending.
 Leave.” – Thomas Kaplan, resource speculator and conservationist

 I created this site after I experienced an awakening on June 12, 2018.
-Like the Japanese master Hakuin, I had no one to guide me at that point, so I turned to wisdom literature, beginning with some books on Zen I had by D. T. Suzuki.
-I had two aims for the site: to keep a record of my own growth, and to organize the resources that I considered effective.
+Like the Japanese master Hakuin, I had no one to guide me at that point, so I turned to wisdom literature, beginning with some books by D. T. Suzuki I already owned.
+I had two aims for the site: to keep a record of my own experiences, and to organize the resources that I considered effective.

 I quickly discovered remarkable similarities, often using the same words, among the wisdom teachings of the major religions—Hinduism, Buddhism, Judaism and Catholic mysticism.
-This shows that Neander (1825) was right when he wrote:
+This showed me that Neander (1825) was right when he wrote: